steph1793/3D-Seq-Scene-Und/README.md

 ## Indoor Scene Understanding through Sequential Latent representation

 In this project, I am investigating semantic segmentation of 3D indoor scenes in video streams.
 Inspired by the work by ... , in ..., I am using sequential latent representation to capture the time dependency in the videos.
+The work done here by the way re-uses some code from [link] for 3D semantic segmentation and [link] for data processing.

 ## Dataset
 I used SceneNet dataset (link) which is made of RGB-D frames of different indoor scenes.
 This a very realistic synthetic dataset with a realistic camera used to film synthetic rooms.